Water Well Drilling in Jesup, GA

 A properly cased and grouted well drilled to a productive aquifer zone in Wayne County can last 30 to 50 years or more.
 Well longevity depends on casing material, grout quality, and pump sizing.
 Oversized pumps that repeatedly run the well dry accelerate wear on both the pump and the formation.
 Periodic well inspections every 3 to 5 years catch developing issues before they become failures.

-Drilled wells — the type Jesup Well installs — use a rotary rig to reach deep aquifer formations at 200 to 500+ feet.
+Drilled wells — the type Jesup Well installs — use a rotary rig to reach the aquifer at 100 to 250 feet in Wayne County.
 They are cased, grouted, and protected from surface contamination.
 Bored or dug wells are shallow (20 to 50 feet), rely on the seasonal water table, and are vulnerable to drought, surface contamination, and bacterial infiltration.
 Georgia EPD does not permit new bored wells for drinking water use in Wayne County.

 Get a Free Well Drilling Quote